Ramish-Amir/invonix/TAG_FEATURE_README.md

 - **Measurement Lines**: Colored according to their assigned tag
 - **Measurement List**: Shows tag badges next to each measurement
 - **Summary Section**: Groups measurements by tag with total lengths
+- **Pinned Labels**: Click measurements to keep their labels visible permanently

 ## Technical Implementation